 An introduction to PFI

 The Private Finance Initiative (PFI) survey and review service is a new offering from Airey Miller Surveys (AMSL).
-The new service is led by Director, Nick Meurice, and is closely aligned with AMSL’s existing property asset and compliance management services.
+The new service is closely aligned with AMSL’s existing property asset and compliance management services.
 Many people have heard the acronym PFI but aren’t clear about the details – we’ve set out a brief summary below, along with a description of the service we provide.

 The government introduced “PFI” to secure much needed building and other facilities which would normally be publicly funded.
 This allows these facilities (mainly buildings) to be procured, funded, and operated, for an agreed period by the private sector.
 In return, a monthly payment known as the “Unitary Charge” (UC) is made to cover interest, repayment of capital, operating, and FM costs.
 The UC payment ends at the termination of the agreed “concession” period (typically 25 to 40 years).
 The original benefit to the government was not needing to supply money up front – procurement by the private sector was quicker and more efficient than public sector processes and the cost was “off balance sheet”, meaning it wasn’t added to government debt.
 The UK led the world in PFI and Public Private Partnerships (PPP) and the process is still used in other countries.